How to build a cohort analysis

 Screenshot 2022-12-02 at 17.05.18

-What's a cohort analysis
+How to build a cohort analysis with Rows

 To use our template, follow the link Cohort analysis, click on Use template and save it in one of your workspace’s folders.